What is a Persistent Link?

 The section below titled Identifying Persistent Links from the Publisher contains instructions to help identify the direct URL from some of the more common databases/platforms that Wheaton College subscribes to.

 Entering a direct URL in the OpenAthens Link Generator will join Wheaton’s athenized URL to the direct URL, creating a persistent link automatically.
 This persistent link can be copied and pasted into a course management system, syllabi, or course sites.
-In the course management system, please make sure to set your link options to open the resource in a new window.
-This can be done using the “Edit Link” option
+Please note that persistent links from Library Search and EBSCO do not need to be “athenized.”
+These links contain built in authentication parameters that will connect users to the material whether on campus or off.

 Please contact your subject librarian if help is desired entering your persistent link in the course management system.
 The AIT Help Desk (ext.
 5217) can also provide additional assistance for more complex issues.